SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 ![assign-devices](/images/dtm/assets/dtm-assets-assign-devices.png)

 All the devices present in the tenant get displayed here.
 In case new device must be added, it must be added under **Device Management** of {{< product-c8y-iot >}}.
-Refer section: Hyperlink to be added.
+Refer section: [Device Management](/users-guide/device-management/#connecting-devices)

 Check box is provided against each device on left and you can select single or multiple devices to assign.

+{{< c8y-admon-info>}}

->**Info:** Select only those devices which are part of the current asset being created.
+Select only those devices which are part of the current asset being created.
 If a device belongs to a child asset, then select it when the child asset is being created.

+{{< /c8y-admon-info>}}

 Various columns are present that specify the device details for each device.